albin-karlsson/city-pop/README.md

 ## Using the App

-Going back from the page displaying population for any specific country will return the user to the home screen.
+Going back while on the page displaying city population will return the user back to the home screen.

 ### Search by City